zarpafantasma/corpus_rythmos/IV- Narrative_Works/RTM_UFF_Ghost_Projects_(LAB_P5)/RTM-UFF_01_en-US_AETHER_RETURN.md

 | Photon delay through α-gradients | YES |
 | Force unification at specific α-stress | YES |

 The Topological Aether is not detectable in the way the classical aether would have been.
-It is detectable in *different* ways—ways that are specific, quantitative, and falsifiable.
+It is detectable in *different* ways, ways that are specific, quantitative, and falsifiable.

 ### 6.5 Summary: Different Category of Entity